 2. Proper Sizing Utilizes Less Than 10% of Your Baby’s Body Weight

-The Dreamland Baby Weighted Sack is backed by doctors and research to demonstrate its safe use for babies ages 0 - 22 months.
+The Dreamland Baby Weighted Sack is backed by doctors and research to demonstrate its safe use for babies ages 0 - 22 months, 8 pounds and up.

 Here is the size guide for Dreamland Baby: